Storyflow Logo

 ClickUp Whiteboards appeal to marketing teams that run their work in ClickUp and want the brainstorm connected to tasks.
 You can sketch out campaign ideas and convert sticky notes into trackable tasks, which closes the loop between idea and execution better than a standalone whiteboard.

 Where it loses: the whiteboard is one feature inside a large project management platform, so it can feel heavy if all you want is a quick brainstorm, and the AI is general-purpose rather than tuned to develop a creative campaign idea.
 ClickUp is strong for teams that want brainstorm-to-task in one place, and overkill for a team that just needs a fast ideation canvas.
+In the loop, ClickUp serves the Hand-off gate in a task sense: sticky notes convert to trackable work, so the brainstorm does not evaporate.
+The trade is weight, and an AI that manages tasks rather than develops a campaign angle.

 9. Stormboard